pobengtsson/bth013-exercises-solutions/ex-2-solution/README.md

 1) Read the specification of the first function and create a cypress test case
 2) Run the test case against the provdided app code.
-   The result should be test case that runs as expected without crashing, and but does not pass.
+   The result should be test case that runs as expected without crashing, and does not pass.
-3) Now, carefully, study the test result, the source code of the app and try to figure out if your test case found a bug, or if your test case failed because it had misunderstood how the function should work or it was based on assumptions that turned out to be wrong.
+3) Now, carefully study the test results, the source code of the app and try to figure out if your test case uncovered a bug, or if your test case failed because it had misunderstood the function or it was based on other false assumptions.
-4) If your test case exposed the bug, then update the web app code to fix the bug and re-run the tests.
-It should now pass.
+4) If your test case exposed the bug, then run the tests again with the bugs inactive to verify that your test case, indeed, passes in the absence of the injected bug.
+Normally, you would fix the bug and re-run the tests, but for the purpose of this exercise, we don't and instead run in development and production mode.
 4) If your test case crashed or didn't find the bug, then update your test code and repeat from step 2.
 5) Move to the next function.
 It is strongly recommended to work one function spec at a time.